 The website for Anderson Moores suggests bathing your dog after they get wet or muddy on a walk – but the benefits aren’t well known.

 Symptoms of your dog having Alabama Rot that you should watch out for is redness, sores or swelling of the skin – particularly on the paws or legs but also the body, face, tongue or mouth.

-While Alabama Rot can be very serious, Anderson Moores confirms the number of dogs affected with skin lesions and kidney failure remains low – with only 122 cases across the UK between November 2012 and January 2018.
+While Alabama Rot can be very serious, Anderson Moores confirms the number of dogs affected with skin lesions and kidney failure remains low, with 281 confirmed cases reported in 4 years.